purpleteam-labs/purpleteam/README.md

 For those that chose to [install locally via npm](#npm-install-locally):

+The `NODE_ENV` environment variable is exported as part of the NPM [scripts](https://github.com/purpleteam-labs/purpleteam-build-test-cli/blob/e259b68d70610379d4a01c4b8357d453d556361d/package.json#L9) for the following examples, again we are using the `local` environment.

 Providing your package.json and the JavaScript file (index.js in the [above example](#purpleteam-build-test-cli)) that is going to run the purpleteam CLI is similar to those configured in the above file examples, you should be able to successfully run the following commands from the root directory of your NodeJS CI/nightly build/build pipeline project.

 ### Run the purpleteam CLI directly